dimajix/flowman-tutorial/lessons/03-transformations/README.md

 themselves.
 These are stored in a proprietary, ASCII based text format.
 Therefore, we cannot simply use a CSV reader like we did before, instead we need to parse the lines using SQL `SUBSTR` operations.

+## 1. What to Expect

 ### Objectives
 * You will see more non-trivial transformations in action
 * You will learn an elegant way to let Flowman automatically generate the correct schema for outgoing relations
 * You will learn how to use data partitions

+You can find the full source code of this lesson [on GitHub](https://github.com/dimajix/flowman-tutorial/tree/develop/lessons/03-transformations)

 ### Description
 This time we will read in the raw measurement data, which contains many weather measurements per weather stations